 Many women resume drinking after the birth of their child.
 Approximately half of women who breastfeed in Western countries report drinking alcohol—at least occasionally.5 The important thing is to be cognizant about your alcohol intake and avoid feeding alcohol-laden milk to your baby.
 Understanding timing and how alcohol transfers to your milk and the potential effects it can have on your child is vital to the health and well-being of your baby.

 Even when newborn babies aren’t part of the equation, alcohol addiction is highly stigmatized.
 Most people don’t feel like they can tell their doctor or family about their dependence on alcohol.
 They might feel ashamed and hide using alcohol from others.
 Remember, there are numerous options to help you recover from alcohol addiction.

 If you find yourself unable to stop drinking, you may want to consider seeking help for an addiction to alcohol.
 There are options for addiction recovery, such as:

 - Inpatient treatment: These facilities require that you live at the treatment facility for the duration of the program.
-These centers offer 24/7 access to medical care, and some offer detox services, as well, which is especially important for those experiencing the serious symptoms of alcohol withdrawal.
-If you have a severe addiction, you may want to seriously consider this option.
+These centers offer 24/7 access to medical care, and some offer detox services, which is especially important for those experiencing symptoms of alcohol withdrawal.

-- 12-step groups: There are a number of groups that offer a structured space to help you on your road to recovery.
-Groups such as Women For Sobriety and Alcoholics Anonymous are great places to start.
-These groups match you with a sponsor who helps keep you accountable on your journey towards a life without alcohol.
+- 12-Step groups: There are numerous groups that offer a structured space to help you on your road to recovery.
+Groups such as Women For Sobriety and Alcoholics Anonymous are good places to start.
+These groups match you with a sponsor who helps keep you accountable on your journey toward a life without alcohol.

-Regardless of where you are in your journey to reduce or stop your alcohol consumption, there is support available.
+Regardless of where you are on your journey to reducing or stopping your alcohol consumption, there is support available.
 By understanding the risks of drinking alcohol while breastfeeding and taking steps to eliminate these risks, you are making your child’s health a priority.